Axanthic-Game-Studios/Lands-of-Icaria/LOG.md

 Fixes

-- Olive Trees sometimes generate with one or more Leave Blocks missing
+- Olive Trees sometimes generate with one or more Leaves Blocks missing
 - Rays from Crystals and Mobs as well as thrown Spells no longer are visible through Blindness and Darkness Effects
 - carried Barrels and Loot Vases no longer render their Faces shaded when said Face was oriented towards another Block before being picked up